Xc banner image

 We focus on two primary workstreams to support your migration: Component Build and Content Migration.
-This blog will explore the Component Build aspect.
+This blog explores the Component Build aspect.

 Why Component Build Matters in Healthcare Website Migration

 This framework allows healthcare organizations to map digital experiences such as patient portals, care team pages, and service lines to reusable components.
-This accelerates project timelines and helps teams maintain brand consistency and user experience standards specific to healthcare.
+This accelerates project timelines while helping teams maintain brand consistency and user experience standards specific to healthcare.

 What Are XCentium Accelerators in the Context of Sitecore XM Cloud?

-XCentium Accelerators are a curated library of pre-built, healthcare-ready components optimized for rapid integration with Sitecore XM Cloud or Content Hub.
-These components cover everything from core site functionality to industry-specific features like:
+XCentium Accelerators are a curated library of pre built, healthcare ready components optimized for rapid integration with Sitecore XM Cloud or Content Hub.
+These components cover everything from core site functionality to industry specific features such as:

-This dramatically reduces the need for custom development and speeds up delivery, saving time and ensuring compliance.
+This dramatically reduces the need for custom development and speeds up delivery, saving time while supporting compliance requirements.

 How to Map Healthcare Site Features to Accelerator Components

-A successful migration begins with an understanding of how your current site aligns with available accelerator components.
+A successful migration begins with understanding how your current site aligns with available accelerator components.
 This ensures patient experience continuity and alignment with clinical best practices.

 Step 1: Audit Your Current Healthcare Website